lowcoder-org/lowcoder/docs/workspaces-and-teamwork/oauth/generic-oauth-provider.md

 {% endhint %}

 {% hint style="info" %}
 Some providers do only support OAuth - but not (yet?)
 OpenID.
 This means that the User Introspection Endpoints /userinfo are not available.
 For this case you can activate or deactivate this Introspection.
-(This function comes into effect at Lowcoder v2.4.1)
+(This function comes into effect at OpenFlower v2.4.1)
 {% endhint %}

 ### Provider-Side Configuration